Endless Travel Plans

 TOTAL $7,920

-Result: Most common spend level—excellent resort, character experiences kids loved, one memorable excursion.
+Result: This is the most common spend level — great resort with character experiences the kids loved, plus one memorable excursion.

 Goal: Premium experience, no compromises